-Benefit Description You pay Home health services High Option • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
-Nothing • Services include oxygen therapy, intravenous therapy and medications. • Home health visits are limited to 60 visits per calendar year.
-Not covered: All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
-Chiropractic High Option Manipulation of the spine and extremities \$10 per office visit Not covered: All Charges Chiropractic services for chronic conditions or for maintenance All Charges Adjunctive procedcures such as ultrasound, electrical muscle stimulation, vibratory therapy and cold pack application.
-Alternative treatments High Option Complementary Medicine Services, when provided by a GHC-SCW Complementary Medicine practitioner at a GHC-SCW owned and operated facility. \$79 for Initial Visit of Acupuncture Complementary Medicine includes forms of therapy used alone or in combination with standard/conventional medicine (sometimes referred to as allopathic medicine).
-Services or treatments include but are not limited to: \$49 for follow-up Acupuncture visit\$75 for Initial Visit of Naturopathy • acupuncture \$45 for follow-up Naturopathy Anesthesia visit pain relief homeopathy \$49 for 60-minute Massage Therapy session naturopathyReiki \$29 for 30-minute Massage Therapy session various types of manual therapy \$49 for Reiki Therapy session various types of mastage therapy and energy work \$49 for Reiki Therapy session various types of stress reduction and mind/body medicine various types of mindfulness therapy various types of Eastern practices • yoga Tai Chi movement therapy • wellness classes
+Benefit Description You pay Home health services High Standard • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+Nothing 20% Coinsurance after deductible • Services include oxygen therapy, intravenous therapy and medications. • Home health visits are limited to 60 visits per calendar year.
+Not covered: All Charges All Charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative.
+Chiropractic High Standard Manipulation of the spine and extremities \$10 per office visit \$20 per office visit Not covered: All Charges All Charges • Chiropractic services for chronic conditions or for maintenance • Adjunctive procedcures such as ultrasound, electrical muscle stimulation, vibratory therapy and cold pack application.
+Alternative treatments High Standard Complementary Medicine Services, when \$79 for Initial Visit of Acupuncture \$79 for Initial Visit of Acupuncture provided by a GHC-SCW Complementary Medicine practitioner at a GHC-SCW owned and operated facility. \$49 for follow-up Acupuncture visit \$49 for follow-up Acupuncture visit Complementary Medicine includes forms of \$75 for Initial Visit of Naturopathy \$75 for Initial Visit of Naturopathy therapy used alone or in combination with standard/conventional medicine (sometimes referred to as allopathic medicine).
+Services or \$45 for follow-up Naturopathy visit \$45 for follow-up Naturopathy visit treatments include but are not limited to: \$49 for 60-minute Massage \$49 for 60-minute Massage • acupuncture Therapy session Therapy session Anesthesia \$29 for 30-minute Massage Therapy session \$29 for 30-minute Massage Therapy session pain relief homeopathy \$49 for Reiki Therapy session \$49 for Reiki Therapy session noneopathynaturopathy φ+7 101 INIKI I IICIAPY 55551011 φτλιοι κοικι τησιαργ session Reiki • various types of manual therapy